 - 119. The inspector must write the report immediately after the inspection.
-The text, balance and tone of the report should reflect the judgements made, based on the evidence gathered, and correspond to the feedback given.
-Guidance on the structure and content of the report is available in 'Reporting requirements for early years inspections'. - 120.
+The report will explain what it is like to attend the early years setting.
+Inspectors will report on what the setting does well and what it needs to do better.
+The text, balance and tone of the report should reflect the judgements made, based on the evidence gathered, and correspond to the feedback given. - 120.
 When writing a report relating to an inspection that was prioritised, inspectors should ensure that it explains why the inspection took place and should report accordingly. - 121.
 Where no children are on roll or present at the time of the inspection, inspectors must include a judgement of met/not met only for overall effectiveness.
 Although there will be no separate supporting judgements, the summary of main findings for parents on the front page must include at least one bullet point for each judgement in the evaluation schedule.
 The summary must also describe clearly any weaknesses that led to a 'not met' judgement.